dbt

 This image depicts a simple relational model between customers, orders, and payments

-Relational models themselves don’t necessarily give data teams the best way to scale their data models because of their focus on relationships and not business logic or use cases; instead, it offers a foundation to build more robust relational modeling processes, such as dimensional modeling, to establish data models that scale in an organized and repeatable manner.
+Relational models themselves don’t necessarily give data teams the best way to scale their data models because of their focus on relationships and not business logic or use cases.
+Instead, they offer a foundation to build more robust relational modeling processes, such as dimensional modeling, to establish data models that scale in an organized and repeatable manner.

 Good fit for: